Svenskt Tenn: 1999 – today

 After Wall’s retirement twenty years later, the Kjell and Märta Beijer Foundation established the Ann Wall Design Prize in her honor as a part of Svenskt Tenn’s new business concept, which was “to preserve the spirit of Estrid Ericson and Josef Frank in a modern form.”
 In that context, the foundation in 2015 bought Frank's residence Villa Carlsten in Falsterbo, a town located at the southwestern tip of Sweden in Vellinge Municipality in Skåne.
 Frank had also designed a number of summer houses in that area.

 Today, eighty percent of Svenskt Tenn's range consists of products that are of its own design.
-Josef Frank alone left behind 2,000 furniture sketches and about 160 textile designs.
+Josef Frank alone left behind 2,000 furniture sketches and more than 250 pattern designs.
+Alongside design by Josef Frank, Estrid Ericson and their contemporaries, Svenskt Tenn also collaborates with leading designers, architects and artist in the industry today.
+Recent collaborations have been made with Lars Nilsson, India Mahdavi, Margeritha Maccapani MIssoni, Alekos Fassianos Estate and Michael Anastassiades among others.

 In 2009, Prince Carl Philip of Sweden debuted a silver cutlery collection at Svenskt Tenn.
 The following year, he presented a fireplace screen that he had co-designed.

 Frank's designs are highly esteemed not the least among today's young and established designers and his textiles are a source of inspiration for many contemporary print designers both in Sweden and other countries.
 A famous fan of Frank is Apple designer Marc Newson.
-Many of Franks furniture designs can be found in Swedish embassies around the globe, such as in Algiers and even the Consulate General in New York.
+Many of Franks furniture designs can be found in Swedish embassies around the globe, such as in Algiers and even the Consulate General residence in New York.